 - Explore the template you downloaded and decide what needs to be customized and how.

-- Download the Sketch files of the template and create your design plan
+- Download the design files and create your design plan

 - Create wireframes to illustrate how you want your booking flow and transaction process to work.

 Again, the amount of customization your marketplace idea requires impacts how much time you should allocate for the development phase.
 Anything from one week to a few months is possible, but around one month tends to be the norm.

 If you’re not a developer, you might want to hire one of Sharetribe’s expert developer partners.
 As all partners have past experience in working with Sharetribe, they might be able to get the work done faster than an average developer.
 However, you should book some time for briefing your idea and requesting quotes from a couple of agencies.